How do financial advisors make money?

 Our financial planners are fee-only advisors, and the fee is based on the value of your account.
 We chose this method many years ago for several reasons, the most important of which is that it places us on the same team: If your account drops in value, your advisor earns less, and if it rises in value, they earn more.

 That’s sometimes not the case when working with fee-based advisors.
-For example, the cost of an advisor who works on an hourly rate could increase throughout the year, even if your assets under management drop in value.
 Understanding the fee structure is crucial when planning your investment strategy and financial future.

 It’s also important to understand that the way an advisor is compensated has nothing to do with whether or not they are a fiduciary.